brt-yilmaz/git-notes/git.md

 `git switch -c <branchName>` to create and switch branch

-> before switching branch must be committed Otherwise, a file or folder that is not in any branch comes with you
+> before switching branch must be committed Otherwise, a file or folder that is not in any branch comes with it.

 `git branch -d` to delete you have to be out of the branch